By Alexandra Letts, General Counsel of Anaqua

-As the World Intellectual Property Organization (WIPO) says: “More than ever before, women are taking up leadership roles and making their voices heard in science, technology, business and the arts.”
+As the World Intellectual Property Organization says in introducing the 2018 campaign: “More than ever before, women are taking up leadership roles and making their voices heard in science, technology, business and the arts.”

-To mark World IP Day, our company spoke to three such women: Alison Mortinger, Counsel, IP Law Systems and Operations at IBM, as well as our own Christine Jennings, President of Anaqua Services, and Karen Taylor, General Manager of Asia Pacific.
-We asked them for their views on the changing role of women in innovation and IP management and if the IP world supports and encourages women in leadership.
+To mark World IP Day, our company spoke to three such women: Alison Mortinger, Counsel, IP Law Systems and Operations at IBM, as well as our own Christine Jennings, President of Anaqua Services,and Karen Taylor, General Manager of Asia Pacific.
+We asked them for their views on the changing role of women in innovation and IP management and if the IP world supports and encourages women’sleadership.